wb-gs507938/mysql/intl.en-US/User Guide/Instance management/Set instance parameters/Set parameters through RDS console.md

 # Set parameters through RDS console {#concept_lfl_xmn_wdb .concept}

 RDS allows you to define some instance parameters.
 For more information about the parameters that can be configured, see Parameter Settings on the RDS console.
-This document describes how to modify parameters and view the modification history.
-For information about API operations, see API references.
+This document describes how to modify parameters and view the modification history on the RDS console.
+To perform these operations using APIs, see API references at the end of this article.

 **Note:**

 -   PostgreSQL instances do not support user-defined parameters.

 -   To set parameters for instances of SQL Server 2012 and later versions, use SQL commands.
-For more information, see [Use SQL commands to set parameters](https://help.aliyun.com/document_detail/61161.html).
+For more information, see [Use SQL commands to set parameters](intl.en-US/User Guide/Instance management/Set instance parameters/Use SQL commands to set parameters.md#).

 ## Background information {#section_kcg_dnn_wdb .section}

-RDS is compatible with the native database service, with similar parameter setting methods.
-You can configure parameters through the [RDS console](https://rds.console.aliyun.com/?spm=a2c63.p38356.a3.1.514e5c6dFW5iGI) by referring to this example, or by using the [ModifyParameter](https://help.aliyun.com/document_detail/26286.html) API.

-For a description of the database parameters, click the following link to view the official documents of the different database versions.
+For descriptions about the database parameters, see the following official documents:

 -   MySQL